huming2207/datasheep-api/README.md

 It can be either:

 - GPLv3 + **Not allowed to use for any commercial purposes.**
-- or any commercial licenses approved by the owner of this project (@huming2207)
+- or commercial licenses approved by the owner of this project (@huming2207)